Last Updated on 2 years by soonxindisplay

 Color is King as one of Merchandising Tips

-Too many times, we lose sight of the power of color and its ability to attract the eye.
+Too often, we lose sight of the power of color and its ability to attract the eye.
 Consider your home.
 You probably have a solid grey or brown couch, but there is a “pop” of color from the throw pillows you place on the edges.
 It is the same principle.

 Tips: